 Antibiotics are not usually prescribed to treat this condition.
 Bronchiolitis is caused by a virus and must be allowed to run its course.

 Your child’s doctor should evaluate any illness that complicates your child’s breathing.
 Wheezing and tight breathing may become worse for 2-3 days and then begin to improve.
 The wheezing can last approximately 7 days, and the cough about 14 days.

 A common complication of bronchiolitis is an ear infection.
 A small percentage of children may need oxygen therapy or IV fluids, which would be administered in the hospital.

 Give your child acetaminophen for fever.
 Do not give your child aspirin.

 Can bronchiolitis be prevented?

 Bronchiolitis is contagious to other small children through close contact, saliva, and mucus.
-The best way to prevent it is to limit your child's exposure to flu-like illnesses particularly during winter months.
-Until your child is better, keep him or her home from day care and be sure to wash toys with a disinfectant between uses.
-Always wash your hands before and after caring for your child.
+The best way to prevent infection is avoidance of others who are sick, and good hand washing.
+Until your child is better, keep him or her home from daycare and be sure to wash toys between uses.

 Call the doctor if your child: